khalyomede/laravel-api-generator/README.md

  api
   api:generate         Generate models, controllers and API routes from a database.
 ```
+Last thing to check is that your `.env` file is well configured.
+This library will uses a valid database connection to perform all the necessary process to get your API up and runing.
+Make sure everything is okay and then you can follow examples by examples how to quickly get started with this generator.

 ## List of examples
 - [Example of usage 1 : basic usage](#example-of-usage-1--basic-usage)